 By declining to stop the bill from taking place, the Supreme Court essentially overturned Roe v.
 Wade.
 What that means in the meantime is that Texas currently has the most restrictive anti-abortion law in the country; what that means in the future is that other states will almost certainly follow suit and create similar laws.
 That also means that abortion laws by state now vary widely and will continue to change.
 So we made a map that shows states where abortion is legal.
 The map shows just how different abortion laws are by state.

 As part of its work, the international reproductive health organization the Guttmacher Institute tracks the status of legislation and judicial decisions regarding abortion on the state level.
-Using its data, we assembled maps that describe the current state of abortion in the U.S. and answer important questions about the procedure.
+Using its data, and recent news, we assembled maps that describe the current state of abortion in the U.S. and answer important questions about the procedure.

 Abortion is legal in the United States, but legality does not equal access, and even though abortion is legal, restrictions vary by state.

 Of those restrictions, for instance, all but seven states limit how far into a pregnancy a person is allowed to terminate their pregnancy.

 Twenty-two states ban abortion between 13 and 24 weeks after a woman’s last menstrual period before pregnancy.

 One state, Virginia, has a ban on third-trimester abortions, those that take place at 25 or more weeks.